pgrady3/music-compression-web/README.md

 ## Time domain autoencoder

 Our main motivation for this approach is to build an end-to-end network so that it can potentially learn a more compressed representation.
-This approach is inspired from computer vision where people moved from a classical pipeline of feature design to end-to-end deep model.
+This approach is inspired from computer vision where people moved from a classical pipeline of feature design to end-to-end deep models.

 ### Model details
 ![time_domain_autoencoder](model_diagrams/time_autoencoder.jpeg)

 ### Loss functions
-Even though an RMSE loss in the time domain is not the best choice from a point of view of audio perception, we found that it worked better than RMSE loss in spectral or log-spectral domain.
+Even though an RMSE loss in the time domain is not the best choice from a point of view of audio perception, we found that it worked better than loss computation in spectral or log-spectral domain.

 # Music Genre Classification